top of page

 THE QUICK STORY:

 King Margo is a magnetic alt-country/Americana act based in Nashville, TN.
 The heart of the group is duo Lucciana Costa and Rachel Coats.
-King Margo has been on the scene for years as a reputable source for musicianship and sharp songwriting craft.
+King Margo has been on the scene for years as a reputable source for excellent musicianship and sharp songwriting craft.
 Their album “Waters Rise” is filled with what Saving Country Music proclaims as “interesting and curious textures throughout, unique and unexpected approaches to songs, and inspired songwriting graced by soaring performances.”
-The girls can often be found on the road supporting Gabe Lee, Susan Werner and Jason Eady, among others.
-King Margo is a road-tested band through and through, and they are known for putting on high-energy shows complimented by thoughtful songwriting.
+In addition to releasing their own music, the girls have spent years on the road supporting Gabe Lee, Susan Werner and Jason Eady as opener, co-headliner and backing band.
+King Margo is a road-tested band through and through, and they are known for putting on both high-energy and thoughtful shows.

-They have played The Grand Ole Opry, Cayamo, WinterFest, Mile of Music, Pickathon and countless other venues and festivals.
+King Margo has won over crowds at the Grand Ole Opry, Cayamo, Mile 0, Subaru WinterFest, Mile of Music, Pickathon and countless other venues and festivals.
 They released their 2022 album Waters Rise to critical acclaim, and their song “Dishes Ain’t Done” remained on Spotify’s Indigo playlist for multiple weeks.
-They have been placed on several editorial playlists on Spotify, Apple and Tidal, and in 2024 two of their songs were placed in two upcoming films.
-They are constantly writing, releasing new singles, and performing on the road.
-King Margo has proven to be a band that can stand the test of time in an ever-changing industry.
+Since then they have released a steady string of singles which continue to receive placements on streaming editorial playlists, AAA radio, and films.
+They are constantly writing, sharing new singles, and performing on the road.
+King Margo has proven to be a band that can truly stand the test of time in an ever-changing, noise-filled industry.

 THE LONGER STORY: